jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 ### 50 Prisoners' use of time
 The chief executive must ensure that, as far as is practicable, every prisoner is provided with an opportunity to make constructive use of his or her time in prison.

-### 51 Management plans
+### 51 Case management plans
-(1) This section applies to every prisoner who is—
+(1) This section applies to 1 or more classes of prisoners prescribed by regulations made under this Act.
-  (a) sentenced to imprisonment for a term of more than 2 months; or (b) in custody for a continuous period of more than 2 months on remand.
-(2) The chief executive must ensure that an individual management plan is devised for every prisoner to whom this section applies.
+(2) The chief executive must ensure that an individual case management plan is devised for every prisoner to whom this section applies.
-(3) Each plan must be prepared, and revised at regular intervals, in accordance with any prescribed requirements and any relevant instructions issued under section 196.
+(3) Each plan must be prepared, and revised at regular intervals, in accordance with any requirements prescribed by regulations made under this Act and any relevant instructions issued under section 196.
 (3A) A plan may comprise more than 1 document, and those documents may be kept in different physical or electronic locations.
-(4) Each plan must—
-  (a) be based on an assessment of the needs, capacities, and disposition of the prisoner; and (b) make provision for the safe, secure, and humane containment of the prisoner; and (c) outline how the prisoner can make constructive use of his or her time in the prison (including, in the case of a person sentenced to imprisonment, ways of addressing offending behaviour and preventing reoffending); and
-  (d) outline how the prisoner may be prepared for eventual release from the prison and successful reintegration into the community; and
-  (e) include any prescribed matter or other matter required to be included in the plan by instructions issued under section 196; and
-  (f) be consistent with the resources available to the chief executive to manage the prisoner.
+(4) Each case management plan must be consistent with the resources available to the chief executive to manage the prisoner.

 ### 52 Rehabilitative programmes
 ((1)) The chief executive must ensure that, to the extent consistent with the resources available and any prescribed requirements or instructions issued under section 196, rehabilitative programmes are provided to those prisoners sentenced to imprisonment who, in the opinion of the chief executive, will benefit from those programmes.